JCSDA/jedi-docs/docs/developer/jedi_environment/charliecloud.rst

 .. warning::

-   **When you enter the Charliecloud container, your prompt will not change!!** So, it can be very difficult to tell whether or not you are in the Charliecloud container or not.
+   **When you enter the Charliecloud container, your prompt may not change!!** So, it can be very difficult to tell whether or not you are in the Charliecloud container or not.
 One trick is to enter the command :code:`eckit-version`.
 If you do not have eckit installed on the host system (which may be a vagrant virtual machine or an amazon EC2 instance), then this command will only return a valid result if you are indeed inside the Charliecloud container.
 Note that this is different from Singularity, which does change your prompt when you enter the container.

 Now, since you are in the container, you have access to all the software libraries that support JEDI.
 You can now proceed to build and run JEDI as described :doc:`elsewhere in this documentation <../building_and_testing/building_jedi>`.